lohitkolluri/NLP2SQL/README.md

 - **Interactive Data Explorer**: Allows filtering and analysis of query results within an interactive data table.
 - **Dynamic Schema Representation**: Retrieves and displays database schemas, with options to select tables for queries.
 - **Custom Visualizations**: Offers a variety of chart types for visualizing query results.
+- **Visualization Suggestion:** Recommend the most suitable visualization type based on the query output, and include a ⭐️ icon beside the suggestion for better emphasis.
 - **Summary Statistics**: Displays numeric and categorical data insights for query results.
 - **Decision Log and Query Path Summary**: Provides a detailed log of the query generation process, including error handling and decision-making insights.
 - **Export Options**: Supports exporting query results in multiple formats.